cf-toolsuite/sanford/docs/RUN.md

 kubectl delete -f build/classes/java/main/META-INF/jkube/kubernetes.yml
 ```

-And if we launched a Kind cluster earlier, don't forget to tear it down with:
+And if you launched a Kind cluster earlier, don't forget to tear it down with:

 ```bash
 kind delete cluster